|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pork sausage often complements turkey stuffing, and in this Gordon Ramsay recipe, the sausage is combined with apples, apricots and pistachios.
+Pork sausage complements the holiday turkey, but it doesn't have to be done as a stuffing—it can be prepared separately and served as a side dish or dressing.
+In this Gordon Ramsay recipe, the sausage is combined with apples, apricots. and pistachios.
 It encases a spicy Merguez sausage and is then rolled into a cylinder shape, cooked, and sliced.
 You can assemble the dressing up to two days ahead, and cook it with the Lemon and Garlic Roast Turkey.